Licensed Therapist for Chronic Pelvic Pain and Illness in Round Rock, Texas

 All of this is paced collaboratively and carefully.
 We do not push your system faster than it is ready to go.

-Early sessions focus on building stability, safety, and internal resources — because a nervous system that has been in survival mode for years needs to experience genuine safety before it can begin to update.
+Early sessions focus on building stability, safety in the therapy room and within your body because a nervous system that has been in survival mode for years needs to experience genuine safety before it can begin to update.

 You might recognize yourself here: